chen8908/shift_arrangement_system/README.md

 We have three types of premission for users:

-* senior management
+* Senior management
-* middle management
+* Middle management
 * General Staff

 # Usage: